 The board has been addressed by independent consultants to ensure that all directors are fully conversant with best practice and current thinking with regard to corporate governance.

-A register of all 75 King principles and the extent of the company's compliance there with is availible here.
+In line with the King IVTM apply and explain basis, a register of the applicable 16 King IVTM principles and associated practices, and the extent of the company's compliance therewith, is available here.

-The board comprises five executive directors and seven independent non-executive directors.
+The board comprises four executive directors and eight independent non-executive directors.
 All directors serve for a maximum period of three years and are subject to retirement by rotation and re-election by members in general meeting.
 Board appointments are made in terms of the policy on nominations and appointments, such appointments are transparent and a matter for the board as a whole.

 There are no fixed term contracts for executive directors and the notice period for termination or resignation is one calendar month.
 There is no restraint of trade period for executive directors.

 Ultimate control of the company rests with the board of directors while the executive management is responsible for the proper management of the company.
 To achieve this, the board is responsible for establishing the objectives of the company and setting a philosophy for investments, performance and ethical standards.
 Although quarterly board meetings are arranged every year, additional meetings are called should circumstances require it.
 Six board meetings were called during the 2017 financial year.

 In 2018, the chairman with the assistance of the company secretary, led a formal review of the effectiveness of the board and its committees.
 Each director completed a detailed evaluation questionnaire and an analysis of the findings was presented to the board.
 There was agreement that the board was operating effectively.
 The results were positive and action plans were formulated where required.